This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 $0.50 one-way (southbound)

-Major change: tolls shift to one-direction collection (southbound only).
-The rate effectively doubles for commuters because the round-trip cost stays the same, but all of it is collected on the southbound trip.
+Major change on October 19, 1968: tolls shift to one-direction collection (southbound only) at 50 cents.
+The round-trip cost stays the same as the prior 25 cents each way, but all of it is now collected on the southbound trip.
 This eliminates the need for toll booths on the northbound side, reducing congestion.

 1971

 The original $35 million construction bonds are fully repaid, with interest.
-However, tolls continue because the bridge requires ongoing maintenance, painting, and earthquake retrofit work.
-Revenue now funds operations rather than debt service.
+The toll holds at 50 cents southbound: tolls continue because the bridge requires ongoing maintenance, painting, and earthquake retrofit work, so revenue now funds operations rather than debt service.

 1977